cthorey/pdsimage/docs/source/PDS_Extractor.rst

 BinaryTable
 -----------

-This class allows to read binary file from the PDS site to retreive the desired information.
+This class allows to read binary file from the PDS site to retrieve the desired information.

 The different possible binary files are all the **ldem** files listed